-The Panasonic Lumix S1R is a full-frame mirrorless camera with 47 Megapixels, built-in stabilisation and 4k 60p video.
-Announced in September 2018, it’s one of two bodies launched by Panasonic as part of its new L-mount alliance with Leica and Sigma.
+The Panasonic Lumix S1R is a full-frame mirrorless camera with 47.3 Megapixels, built-in stabilisation and 4k 60p video.
+Announced in September 2018 and previewed in February 2019, it’s one of two bodies launched by Panasonic as part of its L-mount alliance with Leica and Sigma.
 The L-mount alliance is a partnership between Leica, Panasonic and Sigma to develop cameras and lenses based on Leica’s existing L-mount.
-Panasonic stated it would continue to develop Lumix G Micro Four Thirds products alongside the new full-frame Lumix S system.
+Panasonic says it will continue to develop Lumix G Micro Four Thirds products alongside the new full-frame Lumix S system.

 Like Sony and Nikon, Panasonic has launched two full-frame mirrorless cameras differentiated mostly by resolution: the S1 with 24.2 Megapixels and the S1R with 47.3 Megapixels, the latter just edging ahead of rivals on total pixel count.
 A high resolution mode shifts the sensor to deliver a composite image with up to 187 Megapixels on the S1R or 96 Megapixels on the S1.
 Like its Lumix G cameras, Panasonic is implementing a Dual IS system with up to 5.5 stops of compensation thanks to body-based stabilisation working alongside optical stabilisation in the lenses, and Lumix S continues to buck the trend of embedded phase-detect AF by employing a 100% contrast-based DFD autofocus system, although this works down to extremely low light levels of -6EV with a fast enough lens, and new AF software supports face, eye, body and even animal detection.